LIBERATING FOOTBALL TRAVEL

 Since the break-up of Yugoslavia, despite a number of name changes, Dinamo have dominated the independent Croatian league.
 Only big international matches, derby games with Hajduk Split and occasional European games, see the Maksimir in its pomp.
 Everything else is routine and, with the BBB displeased with the Dinamo management, routine played out before low crowds.

-For the Croatian national side, games with Serbia (October 1999, a 2-2 draw that sent the visitors to Euro 2000) and England (October 2006, a hilarious gaffe by goalkeeper Paul Robinson) have proved the most memorable – the Maksimir is the de facto national stadium.
+For the Croatian national side, games with Serbia (October 1999, a 2-2 draw that sent the visitors to Euro 2000) and England (October 2006, a hilarious gaffe by goalkeeper Paul Robinson) have proved the most memorable.
+The Maksimir is the de facto national stadium, stage for the Vatreni who reached a World Cup semi in 1998 despite the significant limitations of the domestic league.

 Renovations went on for over a decade.
-In the wake of Croatia’s success at the 1998 World Cup, an ambitious plan for a complete overhaul only got as far as the rebuilding of a new North Stand.
+In the wake of Croatia’s success in France, an ambitious plan for a complete overhaul only got as far as the rebuilding of a new North Stand.
 Ten years later, another, cheaper, blueprint was reviewed.
 The 2011 installation of a new turf and seats was the first step in a gradual, more modest programme of redevelopment.

 But with Croatian league attendances below an overall average of 2,000, travelling support for domestic fixtures is modest at best.
 Sadly, the Maksimir hardly fills for Croatia internationals, either – and rental for regular hosts Dinamo is steep.